NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Entertainer.md

 Choose two attribute boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free attribute boost.

 You're trained in the Performance skill and the Theater Lore skill.
-You gain the [[Feats/Fascinating Performance|Fascinating Performance]] skill feat.
+You gain the [[Fascinating Performance|Fascinating Performance]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*